When people ask me what the difference is between a good freelancer and a great freelancer I say,

 What is the difference?

 Simple.
-Great freelancers increase their knowledge to bring greater results to clients.
-This is a craftsman’s approach.
+Great freelancers read books to bring greater results to clients.
+This is a craftsman’s approach that forms the foundation behind Dale Carnegie principles.

 Good freelancers are interested in the next gig.
 They want to get booked, they want to make money.
 This is a ‘gig focused’ approach.